Structure preserving schemes for Fokker-Planck equations of irreversible processes: Monotonicity of the fully discrete schemes

 To guarantee the nonnegative row sums of the system matrix with at least one strictly positive row sum, the following constraints on time step size are sufficient:

 Recall that the velocity field $\vec u$ is incompressible in Model~1, thus $u(x)\equiv C$ in one dimension.
 So \eqref{eq:1D2order_suf2} is trivially satisfied for positive measure $\mathcal M$.
-So we have the following result. \begin{thm} Under the mesh and time step constraints \eqref{eq:1D2order_suf1} and \eqref{eq:1D2order_suf2}, the coefficient matrix for the unknown vector $g^{n+1}$ in the second order finite difference scheme \eqref{scheme-1d2nd} forms an M-matrix thus is monotone.
-In particular, for a constant velocity field $u$, the second order finite difference scheme \eqref{scheme-1d2nd} is monotone under the mesh constraint \eqref{eq:1D2order_suf1}. \end{thm}
+So we have the following result. \begin{thm} Under the mesh and time step constraints \eqref{eq:1D2order_suf1} and \eqref{eq:1D2order_suf2}, the coefficient matrix for the unknown vector $g^{n+1}$ in the second order finite difference scheme \eqref{scheme-1d2nd} forms an M-matrix and thus is monotone.
+In particular, in one dimension, discrete divergence free velocity field $u$ is constant and the second order finite difference scheme \eqref{scheme-1d2nd} is monotone under the mesh constraint \eqref{eq:1D2order_suf1}. \end{thm}